pagkly/Zed/Investopedia4/What is a Revenue Officer.md

 Revenue agents handle tax audits.
 Meanwhile, a [revenue officer](https://www.investopedia.com/terms/r/revenueofficer.asp) actually collects taxes.
 Revenue officers cover the more difficult tax cases.
 When the IRS has not been able to collect via letters, phone calls, tax levies, or garnishments, they send revenue officers.

-The role of a revenue agent is to determine tax liability via an audit.
+The role of a revenue agent is to determine [[Tax Liability|tax liability]] via an audit.
 The audit that agents carry out is also known as an examination.
 Meanwhile, revenue officers don’t generally have any accounting training.
-They do have discretion on seizing and selling assets to cover tax liabilities, as well as lien discharges.
+They do have discretion on seizing and selling assets to cover tax liabilities, as well as [[Lien|lien]] discharges.
 They can also approve or reject installment plans.

 ## Chief Revenue Officer

 Some organizations have a position known as Chief Revenue Officer (CRO), who is a person responsible for all revenue-generating functions of a business.
-They are also responsible for overseeing the strategy for profitable revenue generation over the company's long term.
+They are also responsible for overseeing the strategy for profitable revenue generation over the company's [[Long Term|long term]].
 A CRO’s purpose is to align and optimize the entire customer experience with the aim of increasing revenue.
 The CRO mostly reports to the [[Chief Financial Officer]](https://www.investopedia.com/terms/c/cfo.asp) (CFO).

 The role of a Chief Revenue Officer was born in Silicon Valley to capitalize on new revenue opportunities created by digital products and services, particularly the software-as-a-service (SaaS) industry.
 CROs are typically data-driven ad tech-savvy, which is essential given that they work in companies that have the majority of their employees with product and engineering backgrounds.